-Scatter my Ashes reached No. 1 on Amazon's Hot New Releases section in Classical Music and was featured in iTunes New and Noteworthy category.
+Scatter my Ashes reached No. 1 on Amazon's Classical Hot New Releases and was featured in iTunes Classical New and Noteworthy.

 (upcoming Nov/Dec issue)

 OCTET''s inaugural album has been recorded over the past few years with renowned engineer John Kilgore and was released June 10, 2014 by Naxos on the label Belarca.
-The album features the music of William Susman including two song cycles Scatter My Ashes and Moving in to an Empty Space performed by soprano Mellissa Hughes, as well as his Piano Concerto and the ensemble work Camille.
+The album features the music of William Susman including two song cycles (with poems by his sister Sue Susman) Scatter My Ashes and Moving in to an Empty Space performed by soprano Mellissa Hughes, as well as his Piano Concerto and the ensemble work Camille.

 OCTET takes the instrumentation of the American big band and scales it down to a brass section of saxophone, trumpet, and trombone and a rhythm section of piano, electric piano, double bass and drums plus vocals.